If you specialize in wanting God’s Will, He specializes in giving you what your heart really wants.

 This is verse 21 now that we’re starting in.
 “Let them sacrifice the sacrifices of thanksgiving and declare His works with rejoicing.
 They either go down to the sea and ships that do business and great waters, these see the works of the Lord and His wonders in the deep for He commandeth and raiseth the stormy wind which left it up the waves thereof, they mount up to the heaven, they go down again to the depths, their soul is melted because of trouble, they reel to and fro and stagger like a drunken man on and are at their wits end then they cry unto the Lord in their trouble and He bringeth them out of their distress as He maketh the storm a calm so that the waves thereof still.
 Then they’re glad because they’re quiet, so he bringeth them unto their desired haven.”

 Now the key to that passage is the phrase, “they are at their wits end”.
-There are people who do a lot of sailing and boating or some of you who are professional sailors and work on the ocean liners of whatever, you know that you get a certain routine establish in managing a ship or a small boat.
+You people who do a lot of sailing and boating or some of you who are professional sailors and work on the ocean liners of whatever, you know that you get a certain routine establish in managing a ship or a small boat.
 There is a routine established, you know what to do.
 In another words if you a have sailboat you know how to trim the sails, you know how to dock when the yard arm comes across there so you don’t get your head bashed in, you know how to tack into the wind so that you take full advantage of the way the wind is blowing.

 If you are driving a power boat you know very well that before you turn on the motor you have to ventilate the engine compartment, get all the gasoline fumes out of the bilge.
 Many a person is blown himself up because he started the motor without ventilating that engine compartment, right?
-And so you have routine established, first turn on the little exhaust fan motor that ventilates the engine compartment or maybe even as some of my friends do open the two doors on top of the motor and let the air in and let the fumes out so that there’s no danger whatsoever of an explosion when you start the motor, an explosion from accumulated gasoline fumes that may have seeped out of the carbonator during the boat was not used.
+And so you have routine established, first turn on the little exhaust fan motor that ventilates the engine compartment or maybe even as some of my friends do open the two doors on top of the motor and let the air in and let the fumes out so that there’s no danger whatsoever of an explosion when you start the motor, an explosion from accumulated gasoline fumes that may have seeped out of the carbonator during interval the boat was not used.
 And then you know how to edge the boat away from the dock.
 You know that there are certain rules in managing it, either in rough and choppy water or in busy traffic.

 In other words, you’ve got a routine established, haven’t you?
 That’s the way to be a safe and healthy sailor.
 You learn the routines, oh of course you do.
 And of the same thing is true in all of life, isn’t it?
 You get along well if you learn how things are done, of course.
 Well, then what happens when something occurs that breaks across the process of routine and it’s something that I don’t know how to handle?
 Here he uses the illustration of a person at sea, the stormy wind, the waves mount up, and they are such high waves that the ship seems to go up toward heaven and then goes down toward the depths.

 Have you ever been on the ocean in the midst of a heavy storm and perhaps you were on notion liner?
-Or perhaps some of you in the military were on a destroyer, or a cruiser, or one of the bigger battle wagons, and so the waves were mountainous, and you watch the ship as it went up, and up, and up, and up, and you thought surely it’s going to turn over but no it did not.
+Or perhaps some of you in the military were on a destroyer, or a cruiser, or one of the bigger battle wagons, and so the waves were mountainous, and you watch the bow ship as it went up, and up, and up, and up, and you thought surely it’s going to turn over but no it did not.
 And now starts down again, down, and down, and down, and down, and you think it’s going take a nose dive right straight to the bottom of the ocean, no it doesn’t.
 The waves wash over the ship but it recovers again and starts the whole process over again.
 Does that bring back any memories to any of you?
 Well, that’s what the Bible’s talking about here.
 They mount up to Heaven, they go down again to the depths, their soul is melted because of the trouble.

 Well, life is that way sometimes, isn’t it?
-It does seem as though some of the experiences through which we go are just like a storm on the ocean and the little craft of your life is tossed to and fro and you think, oh this is it, it’s going to capsize or lease as you go down the other side of wave you think, oh I’m going straight to the bottom.
+It does seem as though some of the experiences through which we go are just like a storm on the ocean and the little craft of your life is tossed to and fro and you think, oh this is it, it’s going to capsize or else as you go down the other side of wave you think, oh I’m going straight to the bottom.
 Well, you’re at your wits end, you don’t know what to do next, you don’t know what to do next, then what?
 Says then, then they cry on to the Lord in their trouble, and He bringeth them out of their distress, He makes the storm a calm and brings them to their desired haven.

 Now I’m talking to somebody today who’s in the midst of the storm and you say to yourself, well Cook doesn’t know what I’m going through, it’s all right for him to talk but he doesn’t know what I’m going through.
 And you know you’re right, how can I know I don’t leave inside of your skin.
 You know and God knows, but how can I know in the same way?
 At the same time I’ve lived a while and I’ve been through some things, and I know that some of the storms in life can be awfully rough on you, and you get to a place where you can’t hurt anymore, and you get to the place where you can’t cry anymore, and you get to the place where you just don’t know what to say anymore, and you sit and look at the situation and you shake your head and you say, “I just — I’m at the end of myself.
 I don’t know what to say or do next”.